 In this challenge, attention to detail, use of believable body mechanics, and creativity are key.
 Create a captivating 3D CG animation inspired by an exciting gameplay scenario, paying careful attention to the provided brief.
-Be realistic about the time you have!
+Consider the characters’ body mechanics, acting, timing or pacing, dynamic posing and staging.
 We recommend that you use the majority of your time polishing the animation rather than modeling, rigging, texturizing, or lighting your scene.
 Remember to focus on what’s important: your animation!

 3. Concept Art